PA URBAN DEER CONFLICT MANAGEMENT SEMINAR SERIES, SPRING 2019

-The BIWFC will host a Free-Roaming Horse and Burro Fertility Control Workshop in Albuquerque, New Mexico, on Thursday, November 8, 2018.
-This training workshop will bring together researchers, professionals, and government officials to discuss the implementation of fertility control to manage free-roaming horses and burros.
-For more information contact Monique Principi at email@example.com.
+The BIWFC hosted a Free-Roaming Horse and Burro Fertility Control Workshop in Albuquerque, New Mexico, on November 8, 2018.
+This unique workshop convened researchers, professionals, and government officials to discuss the implementation of fertility control to manage free-roaming horses and burros.
+To read more and to see speaker presentations CLICK HERE.

 The Botstiber Institute for Wildlife Fertility Control hosted a webinar exploring the major advances in the field of wildlife fertility control over the last 10 years.
 CLICK HERE to view the webinar.